Blendify/blender-manual/blender_docs/manual/rigging/posing/editing.rst

 .. figure:: /images/rigging-copyPastePose.jpg

-   Copy and paste pose buttons in the 3D View header in Pose mode.
+   Copy and paste pose buttons in the 3D View header in Pose Mode.

 Blender allows you to copy and paste a pose, either through the *Pose* menu, or